 Plus there are plenty of quiet cafes with little corners for you to sit in and watch the world go by!

 The beach at Bournemouth is one of the most popular and is usually full of families and sun chasers enjoying the many facilities that are available on the seafront.
 The main beach at Bournemouth has a grand pier and has been a go-to resort since the Victorian times!
 Plus being such a large town and one of the UK’s university towns, there are plenty of things to see and do in the region.

 This beach has grown in popularity since the novel and film of the same name raised its profile, but even without its name in lights, this is one of Dorset’s most interesting beaches.
 This beach is made up of a huge bank largely containing pebbles and stretches almost 17 miles joining Portland and West Bay, also it is an unnaturally straight and consistent beach, so if you’re someone that enjoys a long seaside walk, make sure to head to Chesil Beach.

 This beautiful beach crosses Poole harbour and joins up with the main beach at Bournemouth.
 It’s one of the world’s most famous thanks to the golden sand, wonderful views and of course the number of mansions and other large properties that line the seafront.

 If you’re looking for the kind of beach where you can pop down a towel and watch the kids play with buckets and spades, this is a great choice.
 The clean, white sands and the clear water are a joy to behold and you’re surrounded by wonderful chalk cliffs too.

 Do you have a favourite beach in Dorset?
 Let us know!
 You can get in touch with us on Twitter, Facebook and Instagram.
-In the meantime, click here to see what food and drink options there are in these areas or here to see where you can sit down to eat.
+In the meantime, click here to see what food and drink options there are in these areas.